 Print the template.
 Make sure you click "actual size" when your printer screen pops up.
 If the printer "shrinks to fit," your template won't work as well (you'll need smaller photos).

-Huge thanks to Michelle Oakes for her Fabulous Fonts!
+CLICK HERE to grab this template!
+Huge thanks to Michelle Oakes for her Fabulous Fonts! |

 STEP FIVE